Richmond Lewis

 Richmond Lewis is an American painter who worked briefly as a comic book colorist.
 She is married to comic book artist David Mazzucchelli.
 Coloring was a sideline from her main career as a painter, and occurred mainly because Mazzucchelli wanted to bring Lewis into his world.

-Painting Career
+Painting career

-Adelphi University held a solo exhibit, Paintings, of paintings by Lewis in the fall of 2015.
+Adelphi University held a solo exhibit, Paintings, of paintings by Lewis in August and September 2015.